A competition for all aspiring composers for the benefit of Community chamber musicians everywhere.

 Eligibility Australian citizens or permanent residents of any age may submit an entry.
 Composers under the age of 18 at 30 June 2022 who wish to be eligible for the Junior prize are required to provide proof of their date of birth.

 Entry requirements and judging criteria Entrants will be required to submit a new work written for a standard string quartet, completed in the 12 months prior to the due date.
 The duration of the work should be between 5 and 15 mins and may contain multiple movements.
 The work must be currently unpublished and composers may submit one entry only.
-Works should present a degree of difficulty that is achievable in performance by capable community musicians and also playable in a sight-reading situation.
-The winning composition will be captivating and enjoyable to play whilst demonstrating a thorough understanding of the medium.
-Entrants will be notified of the outcome by 31 August 2022.
+It is essential that the work is of a degree of difficulty that is achievable by capable community musicians.
+The winning composition will also be captivating and enjoyable to play whilst demonstrating a thorough understanding of the medium.
+Entrants will be notified of the outcome by 31 October 2022.

 How to enter Submit your entry and accompanying form to email@example.com by the due date.
 All entries must be received by 30 June 2022.
 Entries should be submitted as PDF files generated directly from music typesetting software.
 A score and a set of individual instrument parts must be included.
 The parts should be easy to read and adhere to notation conventions.

 The fine print Prize(s) will be awarded by the ACMS Committee who may, at its discretion, consult with eminent performers and composers.
 The decision is not subject to appeal.
-Composers under the age of 18 at 30 June 2022 and wish to be eligible for the junior prize are required to provide proof of their date of birth.
+Composers under the age of 18 at 30 June 2022 who wish to be eligible for the Junior prize are required to provide proof of their date of birth.
 The ACMS Committee will manage any conflicts of interest that may arise.
 The ACMS Committee reserve the right to not award prizes.
-The parts and score of the winning work(s) must be made reasonably available to community musicians by the composer either digitally or hard copy following the premiere performance.
-This does not prevent the composer selling or otherwise publishing the work.
+Copyright in all submitted works will remain with the composer and ACMS will only make copies temporarily available to competition adjudicators for the duration of the evaluation.
+However, the ACMS Committee encourages all composers to make their works reasonably available to community musicians once the prizes have been awarded